-Trump defends early actions on coronavirus in contentious briefing, as Fauci regrets ‘poor choice of words’
+Trump defends early coronavirus actions in contentious briefing, as Fauci regrets ‘poor choice of words’

 CLICK HERE FOR THE FOX NEWS APP

 The public health official’s clarification preceded Trump’s own defense of his response to the coronavirus pandemic, which included campaign-style video featuring a timeline of Trump’s actions regarding the virus as well as sound clips as to what he called “fake” media coverage.
+Trump was quickly pressed on a gap in the video's timeline that showed little response to the virus in February, but the president deflected the comment and boasted of the success of his move to block flights from China while criticizing presumptive 2020 Democratic nominee Joe Biden's past comments on the travel ban.

 Trump has pointed some of the blame at state and local officials, saying they failed to prepare for such a damaging pandemic.
 Some governors including Andrew Cuomo of New York, a Democrat, said the White House has been more to blame.